 It has all your usual elements – including a heavy fantasy aesthetic and a treasure trove of cards to collect – but it’s the ability to actively build and shape the board on which you’re playing that really sets it apart.
 It brings a whole new dimension to tactics and makes for a CCG experience like no other.

 Download here: Faeria

 5. Clicker Heroes

-A free-to-play game that demonstrates the power of a simple premise superbly executed
+A free-to-play game that shows the power of a simple premise well executed

 Sometimes a game comes along with a concept so simple yet so ingenious it should probably have a massive sticker across its front that reads: “Beware, may take over entire life.”
 Okay, we may have spilled our morning mug of hyperbole over the keyboard, but that doesn’t mean Clicker Heroes is anything less than super addictive.